bkimminich/it-security-lecture/slides/02-05-authorization_flaws.md

 # Exercise 5.2

 1. Access the administration section of the store (:star::star:)
-2. Access another user's basket (:star::star:)
+2. View another user's shopping basket (:star::star:)
 3. Get rid of all 5-star customer feedback (:star::star:)
 4. Post some feedback for another user but without previously logging in as that user (:star::star::star:)